ReactiveHTML/rimmel/README.md

 ## State doesn't exist.
 It's a Stream ✴️
 "State", as the word itself suggests, is something static, so it doesn't belong to the dynamic, interactive, reactive webapps we make every day.

 The rationale is that "state", as represented by plain old values such as numbers, strings and objects that are stored somewhere in memory is something you almost never need to read.
 Not now, not in 2 seconds, not in 45 minutes, not tomorrow.

-You only need those when certain events happen, in order to respond.
+> You only need "state" when certain events happen, in order to respond.

 After that, everything should go quiet, including your CPU, to keep your laptop cool until the next UI event occurs.

-This is, in summary, the _discrete functional/reactive_ paradigm behind Observables and RxJS (as opposed to the functional-reactive paradigm in general in which state is more like a continuous flow of data over time).

-Event-driven reactivity as modelled by Observables is therefore the perfect way to describe state as it changes through the lifetime of an application at the occurrence of various discrete UI events.

 <img src="docs/assets/how-rimmel-works-9.png" alt="State doesn't exist" style="max-width: 80vw; max-height: 30vh;">